It's time for the NASA Artemis I moon mission's big test - Local News 8

 The first NASA mission to the moon since 1972 is ready for its most crucial test to date.

-The 322-foot-tall (98-meter-tall) Artemis I rocket stack, including NASA’s mega Space Launch System and Orion spacecraft, will begin the wet dress rehearsal Friday afternoon at Kennedy Space Center in Florida.
+The 322-foot-tall (98-meter-tall) Artemis I rocket stack, including NASA’s mega Space Launch System and Orion spacecraft, began the wet dress rehearsal Friday afternoon at Kennedy Space Center in Florida.
 The test is expected to last through Sunday.

 The results will determine when the uncrewed Artemis I will launch on a mission that goes beyond the moon and returns to Earth.
 This mission will kick off NASA’s Artemis program, which is expected to return humans to the moon and land the first woman and the first person of color on the lunar surface by 2025.